MauriceElliott/Swell/README.md

 ## Building

-Swell requires Swift 6.2 or later.
-Currently it only builds on Linux.
-We recommend using [Swiftly](https://swift-server.github.io/swiftly/) to manage your Swift installation.

 To build and install Swell, run `./build.sh` from the project root.
 This will build the project in release mode and copy the binary to `/usr/local/bin/swell`, adding it to your path.
 Please adjust the script for your needs if you want to install it elsewhere.

 ## Contributing